SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 title: Log in
 description: Log in to activate your SuperOffice CRM account using a SuperOffice CRM password or a single sign-on option.
 author: SuperOffice RnD
-so.date: 08.28.2023
+date: 08.28.2023
-keywords: CRM, sign in, login, password, single sign-on so.topic: howto so.audience: person so.audience.tooltip: SuperOffice CRM
+keywords: CRM, sign in, login, password, single sign-on
+topic: howto
+audience: person
+audience_tooltip: SuperOffice CRM
 language: en
 ---